matomo-org/developer-documentation/docs/migrate-matomo-3-to-4.md

 Changes from those lists we had to apply in core:

 * Adding an if condition on a for tag is deprecated in Twig 2.10.
-Use a filter filter or an “if” condition inside the “for” body instead (if your condition depends on a variable updated inside the loop).
+Use a filter or an “if” condition inside the “for” body instead (if your condition depends on a variable updated inside the loop).

 eg.
 ```